minna-technologies/play-json-macros/README.md

 This library provides helpful macros for [Play JSON](https://github.com/playframework/play-json).

 - `@json` adds a JSON formatter for a case class.
-- `JsonMacros.unwrapFormat` creates a JSON formatter which "unwraps" the field from a case class with a single field.
+- `@jsonUnwrap` and `JsonMacros.unwrapFormat` creates a JSON formatter which "unwraps" the field from a case class with a single field.

-and more.

 Inspired by [json-annotation](https://github.com/vital-software/json-annotation).